Vacuum polarization in Uranium: An introduction

 This definition has been subsequently extended to the grand canonical ensemble~\cite{ruelle,gljf}.
-Using this probability measure one obtains the 2-point Schwinger function~\eqref{2002b} which corresponds to the Feynman propagator~$\Delta_F$ in Minkowski space~\cite{ow}.
-In the quantum field theory there are two equivalent definitions of the propagator~\cite{sw},
+Using this probability measure one obtains the 2-point Schwinger function, i.e. the covariance.
+There is a relation between the statistical field theory in Euclidean space and the quantum theory of fields in Minkowski space.
+In particular, one can obtain the Feynman propagator~$\Delta_F$ by performing the Wick rotation of the covariance~\cite{ow}.